darrenhui484/runescape-tracker-2/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## Socket.io Admin UI

+The Socket.io Admin UI is available at `https://admin.socket.io/`.
+You can login with `http://localhost:3000` when locally deployed.